Gov. Newsom Addresses Economic Concerns, Unveils $120 Million Jobs Plan

 Noting that the state had sued the first Trump administration 122 times, the governor said during the press conference that any litigation in Trump’s second term would be reactive to perceived assaults from the federal government rather than proactive.

-He also mentioned a newly released fiscal outlook from the nonpartisan Legislative Analyst’s Office, which showed the state’s budget was “roughly balanced” through the 2025–2026 fiscal year.
+He also mentioned a newly released fiscal outlook from the nonpartisan Legislative Analyst’s Office, which showed that the state’s budget was “roughly balanced” through the 2025–2026 fiscal year.

 Tax collections in recent months exceeded June estimates by about $7 billion, according to the Legislative Analyst’s Office report.